cassell/SQLicious/README.md

 SQLicious
 =============

 SQLicious is a PHP ORM that generates an object model from your MySQL database.
-It's powerful closure based query processing and ability to handle large datasets make it powerful and flexible.
+Its powerful closure based query processing and ability to handle large datasets make it powerful and flexible.
 Its included web interface and ease of development make it a joy to use.